 The Agile Change

 Culture and business goals/processes are like an organization’s DNA.
 When both are aligned, they enable organizations to become resilient and able to handle future market challenges.
-In order to support your organization in finding its best “DNA", agile42 provides ORGANIC Agility™ and the Enterprise Transition Framework™ (ETF).
+In order to support your organization in finding its best “DNA", we use the ORGANIC agility approach.

 Agile unique to you